 - 1. The Department will notify the water well owner that the new well cannot be registered as a replacement water well and request that the owner submit a Water Well Registration Modification form. - 2.
 The form must be accompanied by a permit from the local natural resources district for a new water well (unless the well was constructed prior to the formation of the ground water management area). - 3.
 Whether the District grants the permit will be up to each District. - 4.
 If the water well is located in an area designated as fully or over appropriated, the District may have defined a replacement water well under the terms of Neb.
 Rev. Stat. § 46-714(3)(h) or § 46-739(6)(d). - 5.
 The District may need to grant a variance to the stay under the terms of Neb.
 Rev. Stat. § 46-714(3)(j). - 6.
-In such instances where variances are granted, the District must have a plan for the offsets required, if applicable. - 7.
+In such instances where variances are granted, the District must have a plan for the offsets required. - 7.
 The District can choose to modify the original permit for such well (if one exists) to show that it is a new well for purposes of water well registration, or the District can issue a new construction permit. - 8.
 The well may be a replacement well, pursuant to the provisions of District rules and regulations. - 9.
-Each District must determine whether its rules, policies and board allow for such a designation.

-10. If this designation is made on the permit, the Department will capture such designation in the Department's database.
+Each District must determine whether its rules, policies and board allow for such a designation. - 10.
+If this designation is made on the permit, the Department will capture such designation in the Department's data base.

 If a water well cannot come into compliance with the registration statutes, the Department will notify the water well owner that he or she must decommission the water well in compliance with Neb.
-Rev. Stat. § 46-602(8) (or, if the District has declined to issue a permit, it may issue a cease and desist order or an order to decommission in accordance with District rules).
+Rev. Stat. §46-602(8) (or, if the District has declined to issue a permit, it may issue a cease and desist order or an order to decommission in accordance with District rules).
 If compliance is not forthcoming, such matter will be referred to the Attorney General pursuant to Neb.
 Rev. Stat. § 46-613.02 (Reissue 2004).

 Once again, we hope this letter helps to clarify some of the outstanding questions and concerns regarding the applicability of Neb.
-Rev. Stat. § 46-602 and the Departments procedures in registering water wells.
-Department staff met with a committee appointed by the Manager's Group President, Butch Koehlmoos to determine whether there were comments or questions concerning this letter.
-The committee comments are reflected in this letter.
+Rev. Stat. §46-602 and the Departments procedures in registering water wells.
 Please let me know if you have any further questions regarding the above.